 The power to shift to a planet-centric mindset is in the hands of us all.
 Our ability to work together with collective intelligence has been one of humankind’s great success stories.
-You now also have the technology to engage in interdisciplinary collaboration, around the globe without leaving our sitting or standing desks - so what tools and techniques can you use to foster planet-centric thinking?
+We now also have the technology to engage in interdisciplinary collaboration, around the globe without leaving our desks - so what tools and techniques can you use to foster planet-centered thinking?

 Planet persona - ‘put yourself in the planet’s shoes’

-Inspired by those speaking at the SDGC (and those before them), raising awareness of this issue to the service design community, it is clear that there are practical and actionable ways to bring the planet to the centre of design.
-I questioned myself when listening to the SDGC:
+Inspired by those speaking at the SDGC (and those before them), raising awareness of this issue to the service design community, it is clear that there are practical and actionable ways to bring the planet to the center of design.
+I asked myself when listening to the SDGC:

 Without a kingdom, there will be no queen.
 So how can you bring the planet at the centre of design alongside the customer?